Dyspepsia

 Grade of Evidence: Low quality of evidence

-Pau D'Arco (Lapachol, Tabebuia Impetiginosa, Tabebuia Heptaphylla) [1, 46]:
+Pau D'Arco (Lapachol, Tabebuia impetiginosa, Tabebuia heptaphylla) [1, 46]

 Please note, this treatment has potentially serious side effects.
 Some of the chemicals in the plant are known to be toxic.
 High doses are known to cause liver and kidney.
 Even at low doses, chemicals in the plant may interfere with blood clotting, causing excess bleeding and anaemia.
 Pau D'Arco should be avoided, especially by pregnant or breastfeeding women.

-Recommendation: Strongly against (There is insufficient evidence to support claims that Pau D'arco helps to treat dyspepsia.
+Recommendation: Strongly against (There is insufficient evidence to support claims that Pau D'Arco helps to treat dyspepsia.
 This, combined with its potentially harmful side effects if taken without supervision from a doctor or pharmacist gives enough reason to avoid this treatment.)

 Grade of Evidence: Very low quality of evidence

-Mugwort (Artemisa Vulgaris) [1, 43, 44, 45]:
+Mugwort (Artemisia vulgaris) [1, 43, 44, 45]

 Please note, this management does NOT treat the condition itself.
 It has been proposed only as a weak supportive symptomatic support, and even then, has been discounted due life-threatening side effects